 What are the options in the checklist while shopping?

-Well, the list is neverending.
-And so are shopping options.
-Over the years, the mode of shopping has constantly changed.
+Well, the list is neverending, and so are shopping options.
+Over the years, the mode of shopping has continuously changed.
 We have seen people lurking from high-end brands to street vendors, from classy to quirky designs, from runway fashion trends to back to school trends.
-Not only the shoppers but the retailers have been successful in trend setting.
+Not only the shoppers but the retailers have been successful in trendsetting.
 The fashion & lifestyle industry always came up with new marketing strategies for its buyers along with style statement.

-As the retail experience changes, here are the new ways in which we’re playing customers.
+As the retail experience changes, here are the new ways in which we’re paying customers.

 Pop-Ups Are The New Cool

-Unless you’ve been living under the rock, you wouldn’t have escaped the ever growing breed of e-stores, tempting us with promotional emails, slinking on the peripheries of our Facebook walls and showing up via mobile texts.
+Unless you’ve been living under the rock, you wouldn’t have escaped the ever-growing breed of e-stores, tempting us with promotional emails, lurking on the peripheries of our Facebook walls and showing up via mobile texts.
 But interestingly, the e-commerce has shifted to mobile commerce as some of the brands have gone completely app-based like Myntra, Flipkart.
-This has undoubtedly made the online shopping easier.
-The beauty products selling the app, Nykaa has also made the buying of cosmetics including the international brands easier and cheaper.
+This has undoubtedly made online shopping easier.
+The beauty products being sold through the app, Nykaa has also made the buying of cosmetics, including the international brands easier and cheaper.

 Make your product and keep it too- that’s the philosophy of this new breed of retailers.
 The buyers are often asked to paint or design their own products at their pop-up stalls and then take it back home.
 You can also create your own DIY items like fashion and home decor pieces at home and sell at any craft festival.
 Armed with user-friendly instructions, DIY kits have now transcended their PG-13 status.
 Some of the top DIY kits in the market are Sky Goodies, DIY Meal Kits, and UBYLD.